-Starter questions to ask would be about payment structure.
-Do they charge by milestone, hourly, or fixed fee?
-Expect to pay a deposit up front and the rest upon delivery of the finished product.
+Starter questions to ask would be about the payment structure.
+Do they charge by milestone, hourly, or a fixed fee?
+Expect to pay a deposit upfront and the rest upon delivery of the finished product.

 The way to tackle this question is to know what type of website you want, then have a preliminary discussion with a potential web developer.
 They can assess the scope of the project itself which may be more involved than you anticipated from a coding standpoint.
 From here, your developer will give you a quote and a proposal.
 If this seems very far out of your budget range, take this first quote as a starting point to compare and contrast with other firms.
 You’ll be quite knowledgeable within a few discussions and able to negotiate costs.

 Ask if they offer a warranty or maintenance plan.
 Are these included in the budget or are they separate bills?
 Things break, and it’s a good idea to work with the people who created your website from the start to fix whatever goes wrong in the future.

 What happens if the project goes over-budget, time, or scope?
 What if you change your mind mid-way into the process?
 Find out what their policy is when new developments arise that push the project over-budget.